 - Fill the tacos with the beef and bean mixture.
 Sprinkle the shredded cheese over top.
 Bake the tacos in the preheated oven for 7-10 minutes, or until the cheese is melted and the taco shells are golden brown on the edges.

 - While the tacos are baking, dice the tomato, slice the jalapeño, and roughly chop the cilantro leaves.
-Sprinkle the diced tomato, jalapeño and cilantro over the tacos, and add a dollop of sour cream just before serving.
+Sprinkle the diced tomato, jalapeño, and cilantro over the tacos, and add a dollop of sour cream just before serving.

 Step by Step Photos

-Add a 1/2 lb. lean ground beef and the prepared taco seasoning.
+Add a 1/2 lb. lean ground beef and the prepared taco seasoning to the skillet.
 Continue to sauté until the beef is cooked through (about 5 minutes).
 If you are using a higher fat content beef, add the beef alone first and cook until browned, then drain the excess fat.
 Add the taco seasoning after draining and cook for one minute more.

-Divide the beef and bean mixture between the taco shells, then top the tacos with 1 cup (or 4oz.) shredded cheese.
+Divide the beef and bean mixture between the taco shells, then top the tacos with 1 cup (or 4oz.) shredded cheddar cheese.

 Bake the tacos in the preheated oven for 7-10 minutes, or until the cheese is melted and the edges of the tacos become slightly golden brown.
 See those browned edges?
 That’s the FLAVOR.
 The total cooking time will depend on the type of shell you have, your oven, and other factors, so just keep an eye on them.
 The important part is that after baking they are all hot and toasty with melted cheese allll over ’em.

 Finally, add your favorite cold toppings to your baked beef and black bean tacos.
-I used one diced tomato, one sliced jalapeño, and a handful of chopped cilantro.
-Sour cream, avocados, taco sauce, pineapple, and pico de gallo, are all great choices.
+I used one diced tomato, one sliced jalapeño, a handful of chopped cilantro, and a little sour cream.
+Avocados, taco sauce, pineapple, and pico de gallo, would also be awesome!